ivanscodo/cranecontrol/README.md

 1 - Maven 3 or latest
 2 - Java 11 or latest
 3 - Port 27017 available to connect to the database
-4 - Port 8080 available to be used by the application 5 - a connection to the internet.  :) Even developers can turn into normal users
+4 - Port 8080 available to be used by the application

 Clone the repo: https://github.com/ivanscodo/cranecontrol
 1 - run `mvn clean install` on the folder you cloned the application